fd0e/site-1/wiki/pages/email.md

 ---

-because [~ben](https://tilde.team/~ben/) likes to buy domain names, you can use the following domains with your tildemail:
+because [~ben](https://tilde.team/~ben/) hoards domain names, you can use the following domains with your tildemail:

+* ttm.sh
 * tilde.zone
 * tilde.chat
 * tilde.site